richpeck/exception_handler/README.md

 It interjects our own controller/views into this process, allowing for fully customized error pages.
 The most important thing to realize about it is that it's entirely built with the Rails subsystem - meaning that it doesn't hack and is perfectly fine for production use.

- This not only allows us to use our application's layouts + views for errors, but also means we can [save exceptions to a database][db], [create email notifications][email] and integrate into third party services.
-Because our system takes an erroneous request and simply routes it to our own controller, we're at liberty to manage it however we need.

 [Downloaded 180,000+ times][rubygems], it is widely considered the leading exceptions management gem for Ruby on Rails 4 & 5.
 Not only is it easy to use, but it's the most flexible and extensible system for the ecosystem.

 The following explains how it works...